-We first seek to discover a hidden common space\footnote{In \cite{wang2018fusing}, such a space was referred to as an `information subspace'} $\bm{H}_{d_H \times N}$, of features captured by and hence present in the $L$ sensors.Since it is unknown a priori, its structure may include shared and non-shared features captured by the sensors.
+We first seek to discover a hidden common space\footnote{In \cite{wang2018fusing}, such a space was referred to as an `information subspace'} $\bm{H}_{d_H \times N}$, of features captured by and hence present in the $L$ sensors, where $d_H$ is the dimension of the common subspace.
+This structure, unknown a priori, may include both shared and non-shared features across the sensors.
 We refer to the non-shared features of specific sensors, as private.
 Given a hidden space, this thus amounts to being able to select from each sensor the optimal set of features for classification via a selection matrix, $\bm{S}^{\bm{l}}$,

 Since the hidden space represents the information shared by the sensors, there must also exist a mapping, $\bm{G^l}: \bm{X^l} \to \bm{H}$ such that,

 From Equations \ref{FlHl} and \ref{GANTx} we have,